 Driven By Purpose® Podcast Features Dr. Obioma Martin on Faith, Resilience, and Purpose-Driven Leadership

-NEW YORK CITY, NY, UNITED STATES, February 10, 2026 /EINPresswire.com/ -- Driven By Purpose®, the podcast hosted by motivational speaker Rudy Ruettiger, has released a new episode featuring Dr. Obioma Martin, an educator, leadership strategist, and best-selling author known for empowering individuals through faith-centered, purpose-driven leadership.
+NEW YORK , NY, UNITED STATES, February 12, 2026 /EINPresswire.com/ -- Driven By Purpose®, the podcast hosted by motivational speaker Rudy Ruettiger, has released a new episode featuring Dr. Obioma Martin, an educator, leadership strategist, and best-selling author known for empowering individuals through faith-centered, purpose-driven leadership.

 In the episode, Dr. Martin reflects on how early experiences with instability and responsibility shaped her understanding of purpose and leadership.
 Drawing from her background in education, entrepreneurship, and mentorship, she shares how faith, discipline, and community support became foundational pillars for lasting personal and professional transformation.